dillonpan/ebay-car-listings/README.md

 autos = pandas.read_csv('autos.csv', 'r', encoding='utf8')
 ```
 Note: You can use 'print(head(x))' with 'x' being an integer of how many rows from the top you want to print (Ex.'print(head(3))' to print the first 3 rows).
+The default optional argument of head() is 5.
 Unlike reading the CSV using the function open(), pandas has already seperated the header from the body.

 # Clean Columns
 ```python